AlbaXIII/slant/README.md

 ## Design

 The main guiding principal behind the creation of slant was one of minimalism without scarcity.
 I wanted to create a platform where users can gleam the maximum amount of information from a concise heading breakdown without being overwhelmed, and then access a more detailed view with a illustrative picture and the engagement components for authorised users.
+It wasn't designed with the modernity of a current content site, the idea is for the text & discussion to take center stage.

 In terms of colours and layout, I wanted to emulate the look and feel of an vintage newspaper, with a background of a collaged newspaper cutting contrasting with the stark close-to black print providing a striking visual contrast.
 With the information of each article, there is a splash of colour on each one to keep the UX clean and defined.